tkz789/HAN_replicas/README.md

 python two_replicas -L L -k K --beta BETA --shift SHIFT
 ```
 where SHIFT $\in \mathbb{N} \cap (-L/2, L/2)$ is a value defining a shift between two subsystems A and B. If 0, then they are of the same size.

+Models trained in this way will be saved by default to ./saved_states, controlled by --path_saved parameter.
 # Generation

 ```